Four Sons: Music

-The film featured a theme song entitled "Little Mother" which was composed by Erno Rapee and Lew Pollack.
+The film featured a theme song entitled "Little Mother" which was composed by Ernö Rapée and Lew Pollack.

 Reception

 Time magazine called the movie "nicely cast," though also "the latest candified cinemotherlove":

 Four Sons parades the emotions of Bavarian Mother Bernle who sees three sons goose step to war and death.
 The fourth and youngest had sailed before the War to the U. S., but he too eventually holds a bayonet.
 Evil appears in the person of a Prussian, monocled and stooped, mannered and sneering.
 But Director John Ford sees to it that the boy is safely returned to New York and mother.

 Preservation

 The Academy Film Archive preserved Four Sons in 1999.